PrestaShop/docs/src/content/1.7/modules/sample_modules/grid-and-identifiable-object-form-hooks-usage.md

 {{% notice note %}}
 Hooks `action`**Customer**`GridDefinitionModifier` and `action`**Customer**`GridQueryBuilderModifier` are built
 using grid id which in this case is **Customer**.
-If You want to use hook for any other grid You can check any definition factory service in `PrestaShop\PrestaShop\Core\Grid\Definition\Factory` to see available grid ids.
+If you want to use hook for any other grid You can check any definition factory service in `PrestaShop\PrestaShop\Core\Grid\Definition\Factory` to see available grid ids.
 Grid id is returned by `getId()` method.
 <br />
 <br />